sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 ---

-If you want the template to use a language that is not supported by default, a new microcopy file needs to be added and the messages in it need to be translated:
+If you want the template to use a language that is not supported by default, a new language-specific microcopy file needs to be added and the messages in it need to be translated:

 ## Creating a new microcopy file